Each-to-Each/simple-resume-project/README.md

 # simple-resume-project

-<p>My clone of the template at https://minimalresume.carrd.co/</p>
+<p>My version of the template at https://minimalresume.carrd.co/</p>

-<p>This was a great learning experience - no Bootstrap, only a Flexbox layout which I built myself!</p>
+<p>This was a great learning experience - no Bootstrap, only a Flexbox layout which I built myself!
+Looks good on all screen sizes.</p>